Kirk-kud/finalAIProject-group8/README.md

 Alternatively, it could be locally hosted using the .py file also found in this repository.
 It is implemented using streamlit so it must be installed in the terminal beforehand.
 All other necessary modules are listed in the 'requirements.txt' file.
 After all this, the file can be run using the following command:
 **streamlit run movie_app.py**

+The vectorizer and kmeans_model, formatted in joblib, have been included in the GitHub repository and the cleaned dataframe can be downloaded at: https://drive.google.com/uc?export=download&id=1Pvm7KjDt494enUkdhfRtuKVrjPLDYg8G

 **Credits:**
 Project Authors: Welile Dlamini and Kirk Kudoto